gabr0236/OpenLog/README.md

 #### Share log data

-Lastly the user is able to send all data via email as a csv-file
+Lastly the user is able to send all data via email or other as a csv-file

 <img src="https://github.com/gabr0236/OpenLog/blob/the_big_merge/readmeImages/sharelogs.png" width="200">

 ***

+#### Other features

+- Speech to text
+- Datetimepicker for selecting date
+- Edit log; Change category, datetime, logvalue
+- Many diffrent emojis to chose from when creating new category
+- Darkmode

 ## Built with
 - Kotlin